 Since this cake is perfect for a potluck (especially a German themed event), keeping it portable was important.
 Plus serving it out of the pan made it easy to cut into moist and crumbly squares.
 The cake’s flavor and texture were excellent and I would definitely make it again, but next time I will really focus on chopping the sauerkraut into tinier bits.
 I thought I’d done a good job with the chopping, but there were still little strings.
 Other than that, the cake was terrific, and I was happy with my decision to incorporate coffee and miniature chocolate chips.
 Plus the frosting was surprisingly fabulous.

 The frosting recipe was one that accompanied most other sauerkraut cake recipes.
 At first I wasn’t sure whether it would be as good as my old standby, but I found that its smooth texture and the fact that it set up like creamy fudge, made it special.
-So as mentioned, I’d definitely make this one again, but might try it with drained applesauce instead of the sauerkraut…or maybe some other surprise ingredient.
+So as mentioned, I’d definitely make this cake again, but might try it with drained applesauce instead of the sauerkraut…or maybe some other surprise ingredient.

 Chocolate Sauerkraut Cake with Sour Cream Frosting